rowancallahan/cfRNA-seq-pipeline/README.md

 ======================

 Locate raw files:
-* After your files are sequenced, they are placed in `/home/groups/CEDAR/seq/library_name`.
+* After sequencing, your raw fastq files are placed in `/path/to/sequencing/files`.
-* Change into this directory and find out details about the fastq files contained inside.

 ```
 $ cd /path/to/raw/data